jorge-mendes-dev/landing-mendestech/README.md

 ## 🚀 Project Structure

-This project structure a web app with great organizition, made to be the base template for other apps.
+This project structure a web app with great organization, made to be the base template for other apps.

 Stack and resources used on this structure creation.